rNLKJA/UoM-DS-2019-2024/README.md

     - *Utility-based agent*：compares the desirability of different environment states via a utility function.
 This allows the comparison of different goal states and action sequences and tradeoffs between different goals.
     - *Learning Agent*: can learn from its past experiences or it has learning capabilities.
 It starts to act with basic knowledge and then is able to act and adapt automatically through learning.

+    *Difference between a goal-based agent and a utility-based agent*.
+        - While a goal-based agentcan identify action sequences that achieve a given goal, utility based agents can choose between alternative action sequences that satisfy a goal, by using a utility measure on the sequence of states in the solution.

     Agent model: charaterise requirements for an agent in terms of its percepts, actions, environment and performance measure.

     Agent types: choose and justify choice of agent type for a given problem.